clux/provision/README.md

 - jshint
 - redshift

+Safe to do after sublime has been installed (i.e. after `editor`)

+### shell
+Prepares shell shortcuts, PATH extensions and npm auto-completion.

 ### repos
-Does a bunch of stuff with my git and npm modules:
+Does a bunch of stuff with my git and npm modules - requires `shell` swap.

 - Installs global npm modules
 - Clones all personal modules